Bruna Hamú

 Bruna Ribeiro Hamú (born 10 August 1990) is a Brazilian actress and former model.

 Career

 Hamú's first role was in the 20th season of Malhação.
 Before Malhação, she made a cameo in Sangue Bom.
 In 2016, Hamú joined the cast of A Lei do Amor, in which she played the valley girl Camila Costa Leitão.

 Personal life

 Hamu has been in a relationship with businessman Diego B. Moregola since 2015.
-They have one son, Julio, born in 2017.
+They have one son, Julio, born in 2016.
+She choose to step down from acting during the pregnancy and after in order to be a stay at home mom, after discussing it with her future husband.
 Hamu and Moregola were married on July 29, 2018.
+They were divorced 18 months later on 19 December 2019.
+After the divorce she resumed her work and said she regretted such decision.